devNoiseConsulting/100-days-of-code-2/log.md

 **Today's Progress:** Took my son to Phill.net's meetup to learn Scratch.
 Daily programming challenge from the PhillyDev Slack.

-**Thoughts:** Since my son has expressed some interest in what I'm programming, I decided to a meetup that was focused on coding for kids.
+**Thoughts:** Since my son has expressed some interest in what I'm programming, I decided to take hime to a meetup that was focused on coding for kids.
 He was able to customize the basic example and came up with another project.
 His desire to customize his 2nd project exceeded the introduction he got to Scratch.
 When we got home I worked him through some pseudocode that would get the project to work like he wants.

 The daily programming challenge continues the office theme.
 The input now features the workers preferred meeting time.
 Made another pass through the available meeting times and added a bonus to the worker's preferred meeting times.